UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 # Data Safe Haven (DSH) HPC Cluster

 The DSH HPC cluster is a secure super-computing environment that is isolated from the internet and the UCL network for security and privacy reasons.
-Relative to some other cluster offerings, it is relatively small scale, so note that it is designed for single-node jobs -- it is not possible to run multi-node parallel jobs.
+Relative to some other cluster offerings, it is fairly small scale, so note that it is designed for single-node jobs -- it is not possible to run multi-node parallel jobs.
 You can find additional information about the DSH HPC cluster in the [DSH user guide and FAQs](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/data-safe-haven-user-guide-faqs), in the **Research computing** section.

 ## Accounts